 Fanatiz specializes in streaming many of the soccer leagues from Latin America.

-After the free trial, they charge a monthly subscription of $9.99.
-All of the commentaries are in Spanish, and the streaming is high quality.
+After the free trial, they charge a monthly subscription of $7.99.
+The streaming is high quality too.

 7. B/R Live

 B/R Live (aka Bleacher Report Live) has had a turbulent time since it’s launch in 2018.
 Reliability and functionality have been poor, but it’s early days yet for this fledgling streaming service.

 For soccer fans, B/R Live offers all of the Champions League and Europa League games.
 Plus there’s the Scottish Premiership and other niche leagues available.
 One added benefit of B/R Live is that they offer a pay-per-game option for matches, which can help you keep costs down if you don’t watch a lot of soccer.